Compliance: illegal, unreported and unregulated fishing

 - urging other countries to cooperate in actions against IUU fishing operations

-- seeking others to fully implement key international instruments consistent with their international obligations.
+- encouraging other countries to fully implement key international instruments consistent with their international obligations.

 Illegal fishers are highly adaptive and are often well organised.
-The government is taking direct action against illegal fishers, including through apprehensions and prosecutions, outing the beneficial owners of illegal fleets, building regional capacity in monitoring, control and surveillance (MCS), and delivering education outreach in the region about the severe impacts of illegal fishing.
+The government is taking direct action against illegal fishers, including through apprehensions and prosecutions, outing the beneficial owners of illegal fleets, building regional capacity in monitoring, control and surveillance (MCS), strong on the water enforcement (including multilateral enforcement operations in the Pacific) and delivering education outreach in the region about the severe impacts of illegal fishing.